NPRE 435: Radiological Imaging

 Homeworks (will be posted after each Monday’s lecture)

 Homework 1.
 Due date: 5pm on September 23rd, 2019.
 Please return your homework to me before or after the lecture on Monday or to my office at 111E Talbot Lab.

 Homework 2.
 Due date: 5pm on October 7th, 2019.

 Homework 3.
 Due date: 5pm on October 14th, 2019.

 Mid-term Exam Information

-3. There will be four questions on the exam.
+Content covered: Chapter 2 – Mathematical Preliminaries.
+There will be 4 questions in the exam.

 Final Exam Information

 Mid-term exam: 15%